Position: Associate Head Coach, Defensive Coordinator, Linebackers

 • In his 24 years as a full-time assistant coach, his teams have 24 winning seasons, have been to 29 bowl games and have won 10+ games 20 times.

-• Has coached in seven national championship games, helping Clemson to four berths and two titles.
+• Has coached in eight national championship games, helping Clemson to four berths and two titles.

 • Helped linebacker Isaiah Simmons earn the 2019 Butkus Award as the nation’s top linebacker.
 Simmons was Venables’ seventh career Butkus finalist and third career Butkus winner.
 Simmons earned ACC Defensive Player of the Year honors in 2019 as one of Clemson’s eight All-ACC selections on defense.